dhpiggott/scala-json-rpc/README.md

 Until the SBT issue is fixed you have two options to workaround this:

-* Remove the Bintray repository from your `build.sbt`, clone `play-json-rpc` and deploy the version you want to use directly to your local Ivy cache by running `./activator publishLocal`.
+* Remove the Bintray repository from your `build.sbt`, clone `play-json-rpc` and deploy the version you want to use directly to your local Ivy cache by running `sbt publishLocal`.

  With this the disadvantage  is that you have to clone and deploy `play-json-rpc` yourself.